arbor-sim/arbor/scripts/README.md

 ```
 A subplot can comprise data with to two differint units, and will be plotted
 with two differing vertical axes.

+Note that for the purposes of tsplot, the value of the key _label_ is the
+propertu name of the trace in its json representation.

 ### Restricting data